FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 The parameters are FE functions real or complex, the number $n$ of parameters is even ($n=2*k$), the $k$ first function parameters are unknown, and the $k$ last are test functions.

 !!! note
-	 If the functions are a part of vectoriel FE then you must give all the functions of the vectorial FE in the same order (see laplaceMixte problem $\codered$ for example).
+	 If the functions are a part of vectoriel FE then you must give all the functions of the vectorial FE in the same order (see [Poisson problem with mixed finite element](.models/StaticProblems/#poisson-with-mixed-finite-element) for example).

 !!! note
 	 Don't mix complex and real parameters FE function.